telerik/blazor-docs/knowledge-base/grid-incell-dropdown-opening-behavior.md

 >caption Improve the performance of the Grid to achieve the desired behavior.
 The result from the above snippet.

 ![DropDownList in Grid InCell opening correctly](images/grid-incell-dropdown-open-example.gif)

+## Notes

+The InCell edit mode requires a single click to put the cell in edit mode, a double click is unnecessary.
+You can also use the keyboard alone to enter edit mode (through the Enter key).

+Ultimately, a race condition with a double click can still occur and the steps above can only mitigate the chances for that to an extent.